cbmckni/ndn-dpdk-k8s/vm/README.md

 That will install all the NDN-DPDK dependencies and any other software you wish to add.

-After the script has finished, exit the VM and stop it with `shutdown -h now`.
+After the script has finished, shutdown the VM with `shutdown -h now`.
+Exit the process with "CTRL+["

 You should now have a stopped VM and the file `ndn-dpdk.img` in your current directory.